dimauromattia/darktools/README.md

 The materials provided here are related to the following tools:

-DarkSUSY, FeynRules, MadDM, MadGraph, MARTY and DarkPack, micrOMEGAs, LanHep e Calchep, (...)
+DarkSUSY, FeynRules, MadDM, MadGraph, MARTY and DarkPack, micrOMEGAs, LanHEP and CalcHEP, (...)